julienbrg/clair/README.md

 Axiom is designed to make the readers of your content and the search engines happy.
 A typical "Article" with Adsense ads, web fonts, syntax highlighting, and large Hero image has a __Mobile PageSpeed__ of __95__ running on the lowest tier cloud server plan.

 SEO and Social Media features include Article sharing via Facebook and Twitter (without heavy Javascript libraries), Google Structured Data `ld+json` with a full `Schema.org Article` fieldset, Open-Graph tags, Serverless CDN support (Netlify), Asset CDN support (Cloudinary) with image transformations for responsive images, ATOM feed Syndication XML format, asset preloading, third-party prefetching, SVG icons, syntax highlighting with Prism.js, custom 404 error page, custom CSS/JS support, and a full Multilingual implementation.
 Config includes isolated `development` and `production` environments so tracker's like Analytics don't fire false positives.
-Built with Tailwind CSS, Alpine JS (not used but included), and an NPM Scripts (task-runner-free) build process, the Axiom Hugo theme is feature packed.
+Built with Tailwind CSS, Alpine JS, and an NPM Scripts (task-runner-free) build process, the Axiom Hugo theme is feature packed.

 # Support / Questions